emuell/afseq/docs/src/guide/cycles.md

 ### Seeding

-afseq's general random number generator is also used in cycles.
+pattrns's general random number generator is also used in cycles.
 So when you seed the global number generator, you can also seed the cycle's random operations with `math.randomseed(12345)`.

 ### Note Attributes